ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

       (5-1)! * 1!

-        120            4
+         120       1     4
-        --- * 0.2 * 0.8  = 5 * 0.2 * 0.4096 = 41%
+        ----- * 0.2 * 0.8  = 5 * 0.2 * 0.4096 = 0.4096
          24

+        0.4096 * 100 = 40.96%

+Herr (ed) & Levine (ed) Expires 18 December 2021               [Page 31]

+Internet-Draft                  DMARCbis                       June 2021

-   The above demonstrates that for every five messages producing a DMARC "fail" result, there is only a 41% chance that just one of the five will have the requested policy applied to it.
+   The above demonstrates that for every five messages producing a DMARC "fail" result, there is a slightly less than 41% chance that just one of the five will have the requested policy applied to it.
 The table below shows the percent probability for all possible results:

-Herr (ed) & Levine (ed) Expires 13 December 2021               [Page 30]

-Internet-Draft                  DMARCbis                       June 2021

         -----------------------------------
         | X  | Percent chance that X of 5 |